-Hosner (1958) reported that plains cottonwood seedlings survived a period of eight days of inundation, but most died after 16 days.
-Black cottonwood has been observed to persist under longer periods of inundation.
+Hosner (1958) reported that plains cottonwood seedlings survived a period of 8 days of inundation, but most died after 16 days.
+Black cottonwood has been observed to persist under longer periods of inundation (David Hibbs, professor, Forest Science Department, Oregon State University, personal communication).

 If cottonwood seedlings escape mortality from desiccation or flooding during the first few years of growth, their chances of survival probably are very good.
 Roots will have grown enough to ensure a stable water supply during dry periods and to anchor the sapling against all but extreme floods.
-As point bars expand laterally and build up vertically, the saplings will be in less danger of extreme flooding.
+As point bars expand laterally and build up vertically, the saplings will be in less danger of extreme flooding (Bradley and Smith 1986).